YinJC/uk-tex-faq/FAQ-repfootnote.md

----
-layout: page
-title: Footnotes whose texts are identical
+# Footnotes whose texts are identical
----

 If the _same_ footnote turns up at several places within a document, it's often inappropriate to repeat the footnote in its